arivanen/MachineLearningCourse/README.md

 # MachineLearningCourse
-Some notes and codes from the course "Machine Learning and Data Science" from Udemy.
+Some notes and codes in .ipynb from the course "Machine Learning and Data Science" from Udemy.
+Only for educational purposes.